The Technology, Media and Telecommunications Review: Spain

 The State Secretariat for Digitalisation and Artificial Intelligence (SEDIA), which is part of the MAETD, also holds certain powers regarding digitalisation in public and private sectors.

-The draft GTL 2020 foresees an increase of the NMCC and MAETD's responsibilities in telecommunication matters.
+The draft GTL 2020 and the draft GAL 2021 foresee an increase of the NMCC and MAETD's responsibilities in TMT matters.

 The NMCC will now be responsible, among other things, for: